fareen341/Python-Programming/README.md

 print(res)

 # Nested list
+# This will only work for 2d list
 l = [1, 4, 6, [3, 5, 1], 7, [9, 3]]
 def calc_sum(l, total=0):
     if len(l) == 0: